 The Company believes and adheres to the quality matter.
 The Company has invested in the planning and the installation of Interlink Fiber Optic Network along the railway as the main route (Back Bone) and along the road as the secondary route (Redundancy), which are the investment in different areas that can prevent the damages from occurring to fiber optic cable at the same time, which is the main cause of low stability in telecommunications network service that affect the customers in a wide area.
 With the said investment structure and operation, the Company still determines to develop and control the quality of network that provides the service to be in accordance with the resolutions of the Company since the beginning, which are using of telecommunications technology to develop the infrastructure of Thailand and emphasizing on continuous and sustainability growth.
-The Company has measured the network quality via the Service Level Agreement (SLA) in which the Company has set the goal for maintaining of service standard at 99.99 percent.
-Currently, the Company's network obtains the Service Level Agreement (SLA) at 99.97% in the year 2023.
+The Company has measured the network quality via the Service Level Agreement (SLA) in which the Company has set the goal for maintaining of service standard at 99.99 %.